jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 Year: 1981
 ```

-Our `print_details()` method doesn't require any inputs because the attributes are known.
+Our `outputDetails()` method does not require any inputs because the attributes are known to all objects of the class.
 Lets define a method for accelerating the car which has an input argument for the amount of acceleration.
 Add the following to your Car class.

 ```cpp
 void accelerate(const float);